qsnake/gpaw/doc/exercises/neb/neb.rst

   of the energy as a
   function of the NEB path length, with the slope at each point estimated from the force.

-XXX Why is the traj file attached when not referenced in the text?

-Trajectory file: trajfile_

-.. _trajfile: ../../_static/NEB_Al-Al100.traj